Q&A with… Brigitte Plaire

 This little episode always makes me smile!

-What does a typical day look like for you at Atlas?
+What does a typical day look like for you at The Ness?

 Every day is different and not.
 We do meetings, training, office work or we do transport or shopping’s.
 It is a daily routine!
 That change when our members arrive, they bring so much life and surprises in, we never know what a day will bring!